-Would you like to understand how to use the Chinese Calendar 2017 to predict the gender of your baby?
+Would you like to understand how to use the Chinese Calendar 2019 or 2018 to predict the gender of your baby?

 Yes?
 Perfect.
 You’re in the right place.

 I created this blog because I wanted to share with you everything I’ve learned in the past years about how to properly use the Chinese Gender Predictor to increase the chances of conceiving a baby boy or a baby girl.

 This is a pretty long article, but I assure you this is one of the most complete articles about the Chinese Baby Calendar you’ll ever find available online.